GititKurbet/Memory_Game_For_Two_Players/README.md

 ![](GameGif1.gif)

 Each player in turn flips two cards.
-If these two cards are identical this player earn a point.
+If these two cards are identical, this player earn a point.
-Number od turnes (moves) are counted for each player.
+Number of turnes (moves) are counted for each player.

 After all cards are open - the player with more points is the winner.
 If there is a draw - each player earn half of win.